wp-plugins/wc-shipping-tikijne/README.md

 = Configuration =

 Once plugin is installed please activate it from activate link in the wordpress plugin page.
 After that, go to woocommerce wp-admin dashboard menu and click Settings.
 This will populate jne tariff data into database. while data is loaded, you will see pop up information telling this process is taking place.
-Secondly, you need to go to dashboard menu > woocommerce > System Status > Tools tab, and make Shipping Debug Mode and Template Debug Mode enabled.
-You may follow other recommended configurations also from the [screenshot](https://wordpress.org/plugins/wc-shipping-tikijne/screenshots/) tab of this plugin page.
+You may follow other recommended configurations also from the [epeken blog](http://blog.epeken.com).

 == Screenshots ==
 1. Configuration : This is what check out screen looks like when using our plugin